getanwar/message-service/README.md

 1. Open Postman
 2. Click on "Import" in the top-left corner
 3. Select the `postman.json` file from this repository
-4. You'll see a new collection named "Tawk Messages" in your Postman workspace
+4. You'll see a new collection in your Postman workspace

 ### Using the Collection